Singh Kaur: Later years

 Owing to an increasingly stressful home life, Singh Kaur left her husband and children in the late 1980s; and this crisis impacted on her state of health and the quality of her work.
-For this reason, the singer Wah was called in to double the vocal track on Blessings, the seventh recording in the Crimson Series.
-However, Singh Kaur soon regained her voice—though her health was beginning to decline—and continued to make recordings.
+Singer Wah was called in to double the vocal track on Blessings, the seventh recording in the Crimson Series.
+However, Singh Kaur soon regained her voice — although her health was beginning to decline — and continued to make recordings.
 It was after she left St. Louis and moved back to Tucson that she met Dean and Dudley Evenson of Soundings of the Planet, who befriended her and who subsequently produced 3 albums with her.

 In the early 1990s, after listening to some Joni Mitchell recordings, Singh Kaur contacted her former producer, Liv Singh Khalsa of Invincible Music.
 She wanted to do another recording, and 'Wings of Love' was recorded in Phoenix, Arizona, at the Invincible studios.

 Responding to the invitation of a friend, Singh Kaur moved to Maui, Hawaii.
 Although she never ceased being a Sikh, she abandoned the turban, and took to wearing conventional clothing.
 She continued to write songs, sang in a rock band, and began to enjoy her new freedom.
 It was during this period that she met her future husband, Keith Drew.
 He knew nothing of her musical past or talents, but saw her as a feisty and gorgeous redhead.
-While on Maui, Singh Kaur met a kindred musical spirit, Jaiia Earthschild, and they co-created, and recorded, many songs, which remain in Ms. Earthschild's personal collection.
+While on Maui, Singh Kaur met a kindred musical spirit, Jaiia Earthschild, and they co-created, and recorded, many songs, which remain in Earthschild's personal collection.

 Singh Kaur returned to the U.S. mainland in 1998, ill with ovarian cancer, to work with Gary Stadler on "Fairy NightSongs".

 Singh Kaur also recorded the tracks for "This Universe", which was released posthumously.
 She gave two farewell performances, one on Maui Island with her children, Guru Shabd and Guru Ardas Khalsa present, and one at the 3HO Ashram in Los Angeles.
-Before Singh Kaur returned to Hawaii, she gave her beloved Guild 12-string guitar and personal cassette and CD collection to Gary Stadler.
-Because she was very ill upon her return to Maui, she relocated to Caroline Graham Muir's house, since it was more easily accessible than the 3-story house that she and Keith shared.
+Before she returned to Hawaii, she gave her beloved Guild 12-string guitar and personal cassette and CD collection to Gary Stadler.
+Due to her illness, she relocated to Caroline Graham Muir's house as it was more easily accessible than the 3-story house that she and Keith shared.

 Despite her illness, she recorded several vocal tracks for Daniel Paul (tabla musician); she would get out of bed long enough to sing, and then lay down again.
-At her death, she was dressed in her favorite green velvet dress.
-Later, after she had been cremated, her friends chartered a boat; and, with 'Guru Ram Das' playing over the boat's sound system, Singh Kaur's ashes were cast into the sea.
+Upon her death she was dressed in her favorite green velvet dress.
+Later, after her cremation, her friends chartered a boat; and, with "Guru Ram Das" playing over the boat's sound system, her ashes were cast into the sea.